-Estimation and measurement uncertainties include, but may not be limited to, fair value measurement (refer note 2 g), contingent settlement provisions (refer note 12) and IFRS 2 for share based payments (including the probability of a Business Combination and identification of the grant date) (refer note 15).
+Estimation and measurement uncertainties include, but may not be limited to, fair value measurement (refer note 2g), contingent settlement provisions (refer to note 12) and share based payments (probability of a Business Combination) (refer to note 15).

 Information about judgements, assumptions and estimation uncertainties made in applying accounting policies that have the significant effect on the amounts recognised in the financial statements are included in the relevant accounting policy notes.